Hammersmith: A growing story

 It was a matter of schooling, though Shaw had a number of qualities that made him a doubtful assumer of the Professor’s role.
 Hogben also had begun toying with the idea of a woman.
 Folks trusted Lydia Pinkham, didn’t they?

-“You don’t want to interrupt me when I’m talking, supposing a horsecar ain’t about to run me down, and my coattail ain’t on fire, and the only thing you got to say is you read some tid-bit of column-filler in the newspaper, and you can’t say you even got it right!
+“You don’t want to interrupt me when I’m talking, supposing a horsecar ain’t about to run me down, and my coattail ain’t on fire, and the only thing you got to say is you read some tid-bit of column-filler in the newspaper, and you can’t say you even got that right!
 I was telling you, Shaw…”

 Hogben’s spiel was engraved so in memory, that he could rattle off a list of inventions: the automobile, the telephone, the Kinetoscope, and as he did so, cogitate.
 Shame, his partner drowning.
 The rest of them had managed not to.
 He was reminded of Ruby’s birds.
 He gave to the matter a serious inner eyeball.
 What did the woman ever think of doing in case of fire?
 Happens in hotels all the time, Hogben said to himself, while aloud he was saying something about flying machines.
 She probably didn’t either have them insured.
 Now there was a case of not thinking of the future.
 He pictured Ruby Magley in the audience.
 Would he want her in the audience?
 Always took a good hold on ’em, hearing spontaneous testimony, but on the other hand…